mosesamwoma/spam-email-detection-model/README.md

 - [ ] **Extended Test Coverage**: Comprehensive unit and integration tests
 - [ ] **Model Monitoring**: Performance tracking and drift detection
 - [ ] **Email Parser Integration**: Automatic header and content extraction

-## 🤝 Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Please ensure your code follows the project's coding standards and includes appropriate tests.

 ## 📄 License